TheStreet Downgrades First Foundation (NASDAQ:FFWM) to C

-TheStreet lowered shares of First Foundation (NASDAQ:FFWM) from a b- rating to a c rating in a research note issued to investors on Friday, TheStreetRatingsTable reports.
+First Foundation (NASDAQ:FFWM) was downgraded by analysts at TheStreet from a “b-” rating to a “c” rating in a research report issued on Friday, TheStreetRatingsTable reports.

-A number of other brokerages have also issued reports on FFWM.
-B. Riley lifted their price target on First Foundation from $19.00 to $21.00 and gave the stock a buy rating in a research note on Wednesday, July 22nd.
-BidaskClub downgraded First Foundation from a sell rating to a strong sell rating in a research report on Tuesday, September 22nd.
-ValuEngine downgraded First Foundation from a sell rating to a strong sell rating in a research report on Monday, June 1st.
-Zacks Investment Research downgraded First Foundation from a buy rating to a strong sell rating in a report on Tuesday, September 22nd.
-Finally, Raymond James upped their price objective on First Foundation from $13.00 to $19.00 and gave the stock an outperform rating in a research report on Wednesday, June 10th.
-Three research analysts have rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and a consensus price target of $16.80.
+A number of other research firms also recently issued reports on FFWM.
+Raymond James lifted their price objective on shares of First Foundation from $13.00 to $19.00 and gave the stock an “outperform” rating in a report on Wednesday, June 10th.
+Zacks Investment Research downgraded shares of First Foundation from a “buy” rating to a “strong sell” rating in a report on Tuesday, September 22nd.
+ValuEngine downgraded shares of First Foundation from a “sell” rating to a “strong sell” rating in a report on Monday, June 1st.
+BidaskClub downgraded shares of First Foundation from a “sell” rating to a “strong sell” rating in a report on Tuesday, September 22nd.
+Finally, B. Riley boosted their price target on shares of First Foundation from $19.00 to $21.00 and gave the stock a “buy” rating in a report on Wednesday, July 22nd.
+Three research analysts have rated the stock with a sell rating and four have issued a buy rating to the company.
+The company currently has a consensus rating of “Hold” and an average target price of $16.80.

 First Foundation Inc, through its subsidiaries, provides financial services to individuals, businesses, and other organizations in the United States.
 It operates in two segments, Banking; and Investment Management and Wealth Planning.
 The company offers a range of bank deposit products, including personal and business checking accounts, savings accounts, interest-bearing negotiable order of withdrawal accounts, money market accounts, and time certificates of deposit; and loan products consisting of multifamily and single family residential real estate loans, commercial real estate loans, and commercial term loans and lines of credit, as well as consumer loans, such as personal installment loans and lines of credit, and home equity lines of credit.